Recognising Choking and When to Act

 Alternate between back blows and chest/abdominal thrusts until the object is expelled or the person becomes unconscious.
 If the person loses consciousness, start CPR and continue until emergency services arrive.

-Using a choking rescue kit such as LifeVac can provide an additional level of safety when first aid methods are not working.
+Using a choking rescue kit such as LifeVac ® can provide an additional level of safety when first aid methods are not working or can’t be performed.
 These devices are designed to create suction and remove obstructions without the need for invasive procedures.

 2. First Aid for Choking Infants Under One Year